-In addition to the impact of input data from DPR L2, there are uncertainties due to the current limitations of the CMB L2 algorithm's physical models and other assumptions that also have an impact on precipitation estimates.
-In particular, the physical models for scattering by ice-phase precipitation particles now feature realistic nonspherical particle geometries but are still undergoing development.
+In addition to the impact of input data from DPR L2, there are uncertainties due to the current limitations of the CORRA L2 algorithm's physical models and other assumptions that also have an impact on precipitation estimates.
+In particular, the physical models for scattering by ice-phase precipitation particles now feature realistic nonspherical particle geometries, but these particle models are still undergoing development.
 The scattering models for ice- and mixed-phase precipitation will likely be improved in future product releases.
-Also, the effects of radar footprint non-uniform beamfilling and multiple scattering of transmitted power are addressed in CMB L2, but the mitigating strategies are not yet generalized and have not been analyzed in detail.
-Multiple scattering primarily affects Ka-band reflectivities, and sometimes eliminates earth surface reflection in regions of strong radar attenuation, while footprint non-uniform beamfilling impacts the interpretation of both Ku- and Ka-band radar data.
+Also, the effects of radar footprint non-uniform beamfilling and multiple scattering of transmitted power are addressed in CORRA L2, but the mitigating strategies are not yet generalized and have not been analyzed in detail.
+Multiple scattering primarily affects Ka-band reflectivities, and it sometimes eliminates earth surface reflection in regions of strong radar attenuation, while footprint non-uniform beamfilling impacts the interpretation of both Ku- and Ka-band radar data.
 As a consequence, both NS and MS mode precipitation estimates associated with intense convection, in particular, should be treated with caution.
 Finally, the assumed a priori statistics of precipitation particle size distributions can have an influence on estimated precipitation.
 As particle size distribution data are collected during the mission, more appropriate assumptions regarding the a priori statistics of particle sizes will be specified in the algorithm.
 At this stage of the mission, however, relatively simple assumptions regarding particle size distributions have been introduced into the algorithm, and so biases in estimated precipitation and underlying particle size distributions can occur.

-It should also be noted that both precipitation estimates and retrievals of environmental parameters from CMB L2 have not yet been comprehensively validated using ground observations.
-Such a validation effort is under way and will continue after the V05 release of the CMB L2 product.
-Therefore, it is very important that users of the public release product keep in contact with the CMB Team for updates on the validation of precipitation estimates and any reprocessing's of the CMB L2 algorithm product.
+It should also be noted that both precipitation estimates and retrievals of environmental parameters from CORRA L2 have not yet been comprehensively validated using ground observations.
+Such a validation effort is under way and will continue after the GPM V06 and TRMM V08 releases of CORRA L2 products.
+Therefore, it is very important that users of the public release product keep in contact with the Combined Algorithm Team for updates on the validation of precipitation estimates and any reprocessing's of CORRA L2 products.

-Preliminary validation of the CMB L2 V05 product has revealed good consistency between estimated surface precipitation rate and raingage-calibrated radar, with correlations ~ 0.85 between 0.5 degree-resolution instantaneous estimates of surface precipitation rate and gage-calibrated radar (Multi-Radar Multi-Sensor [MRMS] product) over the continental US and coastal waters.
+Preliminary validation of the GPM CORRA L2 V06 product has revealed good consistency between estimated surface precipitation rate and raingauge-calibrated radar, with correlations ~0.86 between 0.5 degree-resolution instantaneous estimates of surface precipitation rate and gauge-calibrated radar (Multi-Radar Multi-Sensor [MRMS] product) over the continental US and coastal waters.
 Overall, there is a low bias of NS and MS mode rain rates on the order of a few percent.
 Zonal mean precipitation rates agree well with zonal mean precipitation rates from the Global Precipitation Climatology Project (GPCP) product within the 40 °S to 40 °N latitude band.
 Estimated zonal means at higher latitudes are underestimated relative to GPCP, due in part to the limited sensitivity of the DPR radar to light snow and drizzle.
-In the global mean, NS and MS mode estimates differ by less than a percent.
+In the global mean, NS and MS mode estimates differ by less than 3%.
 Although there is good agreement and consistency of large-scale mean precipitation estimates between 40 °S and 40 °N, regional and seasonal means exhibit biases that are the subject of current investigations.